-Achievement Cards
+Record of Achievement (ROA)

-We use Achievement Cards (ACs) to log and monitor the behaviour of pupils.

-This enables us to minimise low-level behaviour issues in school.
+Pupils, parents/carers and staff can track progress from lesson to lesson using the Record of Achievement.
+This enables us to maximise potential for learning whilst minimising low-level behaviour issues in school.

-Every child will be expected to carry an achievement card with them at all times.
-Any pupil who is unable to display an achievement card (whether during learning time or not) will face a sameday consequence.
+Every child will be expected to carry a Record of Achievement with them at all times.
+Any pupil who is unable to display a Record of Achievement (whether during learning time or not) will face a same-day consequence.
 No excuses.
-Formation tutors and Heads of Year will have oversight of the achievement cards.
+Formation tutors and Heads of Year will have oversight of the ROAs.
 Key staff will have a stock of replacements.
-If a pupil loses their AC they will be issued with a yellow AC and may lose their break time.
+If a pupil loses their ROA they will be issued with a red card and may lose their break time.